 Petrol lighters are hard work - they are windproof - this is the only positive I can find.
-The big downside is they just keep running out of fuel - it just evaporates even if when you are not using them.
+The big downside is they just keep running out of fuel - it just evaporates - even if you are not using them.
 Everytime you run out of fuel it starts to burn the wick away a bit.
 There is no getting over the fact petrol smells and you can taste it when you light up.

 Pipe cleaners.
-All tapered, both soft and bristled - you cannot used plastic bristled pipe cleaners as a spill, for obvious reasons.
+All tapered, both soft and bristled - you cannot used plastic bristled pipe cleaners as a lighting spill, for obvious reasons.
 Stored in German ABS cigar tube.

 Manx Meerschaum poker pipe - its is a sitter and it is my favorite.
 It has taken decades of use to colour this oil hardened Meerschaum pipe.
 You can how far the stem goes into the mortice of the shank.

 This is how I store them to dry when I am on the move.
 In a Comoys pipe zipped pipe glove.